 - Controller lets you search for planes by state, manufacturer and aircraft certification.
 If you’d like, you can search for multiple models at once rather than searching for one model at a time, giving you the option to compare different options at a glance.

 While many websites let you browse for planes near you, you can also do a broad search of private jets in your area.
 Some sellers don’t list their planes on all websites, and you may find more luck reaching out to individual owners through businesses or marketplaces.
 If you have a specific model in mind, some companies like Gulfstream also advertise pre-owned aircraft on their websites.

 Purchasing a private jet is an enormous expense that shouldn’t be taken lightly.
 Even if you travel frequently for business or pleasure, it will be decades until the cost of a private jet is less expensive than that of flying commercially.
 Before making the investment, it’s important to make sure that you can afford not only the upfront costs, but also the long-term expenses associated with gas, crewmembers, insurance and repairs.

-If you are going to purchase a private jet, think about getting a personal loan from a reputable bank, or explore your options with aircraft-specific lenders.
-As you would with any insurance, shop around and get quotes from multiple providers to ensure that you’re getting the best deal possible.
+If you are going to purchase a private jet, think about getting a personal loan from a reputable bank or explore your options with aircraft-specific lenders.
+As you would with any loan, shop around and get quotes from multiple providers to ensure that you’re getting the best deal possible.